Streptavidin: Origins of the high affinity

 The numerous crystal structures of the streptavidin-biotin complex have shed light on the origins of the remarkable affinity.
 Firstly, there is high shape-complementarity between the binding pocket and biotin.
 Secondly, there is an extensive network of hydrogen bonds formed to biotin when in the binding site.
 There are eight hydrogen bonds directly made to residues in the binding site (the so-called 'first shell' of hydrogen bonding), involving residues Asn23, Tyr43, Ser27, Ser45, Asn49, Ser88, Thr90 and Asp128.
 There is also a 'second shell' of hydrogen bonding involving residues that interact with the first shell residues.
 However, the streptavidin-biotin affinity exceeds that which would be predicted from the hydrogen bonding interactions alone, suggesting another mechanism contributing to the high affinity.
 The biotin-binding pocket is hydrophobic, and there are numerous van der Waals force-mediated contacts and hydrophobic interactions made to the biotin when in the pocket, which is also thought to account for the high affinity.
 In particular, the pocket is lined with conserved tryptophan residues.
 Lastly, biotin binding is accompanied by the stabilisation of a flexible loop connecting β-strands 3 and 4 (L3/4), which closes over the bound biotin, acting like a 'lid' over the binding pocket and contributing to the extremely slow biotin dissociation rate.

 Most attempts at mutating streptavidin result in a lowered biotin-binding affinity, which is to be expected in such a highly optimized system.
-However, a recently engineered mutant of streptavidin, named traptavidin, was found to have more than ten-fold slower biotin dissociation, in addition to higher thermal and mechanical stability.
+However, an engineered mutant of streptavidin, named traptavidin, was found to have more than ten-fold slower biotin dissociation, in addition to higher thermal and mechanical stability.
 This decreased dissociation rate was accompanied by a two-fold decrease in the association rate.

 Biotin-binding affinity can be impaired by chemical labeling of streptavidin, such as with amine-reactive fluorophores; flavidin is a streptavidin mutant without lysine side-chains, which retains good biotin binding characteristics after such fluorescent dye labeling where the dye couples to the amino terminus.